 I have been waiting a long time to write this post for you.
-Even before I had my son, I imagined myself to be a fun mom.
-A mother who was playful, joyous and calm always.
+Well to start off, even before I had my son, I imagined myself to be a fun mom.
+A mother who was playful, joyous and calm, always.

 Ummm, then I actually became a mother.
 And as they say, its easier parenting imaginary kids than your real kids.

 FIRST STEPS TO BEING A FUN PARENT: HOW TO BE A HAPPY MOM?

 Well, long story short, I was swamped with the responsibilities that came along with motherhood, and solo parenting (my husband travels extensively for work, sometimes up to 20-22 days a month).

 I was losing my own joy and had nothing to offer my child in the joy department.

 Besides meeting our basic needs I really didn’t have much energy left in me to be fun.
 Not that I was a grumpy woman, I was more of a quieter and resigned to life sort of character.
 And I did not enjoy this change in me.
 Anyone who knows me knows me as an energetic and optimistic person, one who is always smiling even through the most difficult situations.